Hyundai Motor Company: Trucks and buses

-Under the Truck & Bus division, Hyundai produces several heavy trucks and buses.
-The company started selling trucks in 1969 with the D-750/800, followed by the R-182 as their first bus in 1970.
+The Truck & Bus division produces heavy trucks including the Xcient (offered as a fuel-cell model), the Pavise heavy truck and the Mighty medium-duty truck, and buses such as the Universe coach and the all-electric Elec City.

 A joint venture called the Daimler-Hyundai Truck Corporation was established between Hyundai and Daimler AG in 2000 to produce high-tech middle-range trucks and buses in the Korean market beginning in 2004.
 However, after numerous delays and disputes, the planned venture was cancelled in 2004, with DaimlerChrysler selling its 10.65 percent stake in Hyundai Motor.

+At ACT Expo 2025, Hyundai and Plus AI unveiled an autonomous hydrogen-powered freight vehicle, combining Hyundai's XCIENT Fuel Cell truck technology with Plus' autonomous driving software, SuperDrive.

 Partnerships

 In 2000, the company established a strategic alliance with DaimlerChrysler and severed its partnership with the Hyundai Group.
 In 2001, the Daimler-Hyundai Truck Corporation was formed.
 In 2004, however, DaimlerChrysler divested its interest in the company by selling its 10.5% stake for $900 million.

 In February 2021, CNBC reported that Apple and Hyundai-Kia were close to finalizing a deal to build an autonomous Apple car.
 The vehicle was said to be completely designed by Apple and would be built in Hyundai or Kia plants; it could potentially have gone into production in 2024.
 However, Hyundai announced shortly after that it was no longer in talks with Apple.